kontent-ai/data-ops/README.md

 ## Structure

-The main part of the tool is in the `src` folder.
+The main part of the tool is located in the `src` folder.
-The project is structured around commands, with each command defined on the [yargs](https://yargs.js.org/) object in its own folder (with the same name) in the `src/commands` folder.
+The project is structured around commands, with each command defined on the [yargs](https://yargs.js.org/) object in a folder of the same name within the `src/commands` folder.
 The exported `register` function (of type `RegisterCommand`) must be included in `src/index.ts` in the `commandsToRegister` array.

-You can find tests in the `tests/integration` and `tests/unit` folders.
+Tests can be found in `tests/integration` and `tests/unit` folders.
-Integration tests require Kontent.ai environments and a valid MAPI key to run.
+Integration tests require Kontent.ai environments and a valid MAPI key for successful execution.
 You can use the `withTestEnvironment` function to provide the tests with a new empty environment.
-Try to limit the number of tests that require the environment as it takes some time to create and remove it.
+Please note that creation and removal of new environments takes some time, therefore try to keep the number of environment-dependent tests to a minimum.

 [contributors-shield]: https://img.shields.io/github/contributors/kontent-ai/data-ops.svg?style=for-the-badge
 [contributors-url]: https://github.com/kontent-ai/data-ops/graphs/contributors